Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Conclusions

 We then simulated the detectability of night-side emission from phase curve observations in the F1500W filter.
 This showed that if $25\%$ of the heating on the day-side is redistributed to the night-side, almost every one of the simulated atmospheres would have detectable emission from its night-side given an observation of one full phase curve.
 We chose this fraction of $25\%$ as an example as this quantity is unknown for rocky planets in general; atmospheres with more or less redistribution would be more or less detectable.
+We suggest that finding night-side emission would be an unambiguous detection of an atmosphere.
+This technique would work for any atmosphere redistributing enough of its day-side heating regardless of composition.
+We suggest that a phase curve can provide a model-independent detection of an atmosphere, relying on the night-side emission that is simply a parameter of the fitted time-series model.
+Conversely, day-side emission will always be a model-dependent way to search for atmospheres, relying on complex expectations about which surface types could be feasible false positives, and on the emission simulated by more complex atmospheric models.

+Despite their theoretical ability to provide an unambiguous atmospheric detection, phase curves have limitations in reality.
+They are time-consuming for planets with long orbital periods, and are not necessarily easy to successfully execute due to issues with constraining instrumental systematics discussed in Section \ref{sec:discussion}.
+Night-side emission due to tidal dissipation could also provide a false positive detection of an atmosphere from a phase curve; we suggest above that this is unlikely to be detectable for these planets, but it must be considered when interpreting a phase curve.

+Our conclusion that observations of eclipses are of very limited use for detecting atmospheres differs from \citet{mansfield2019identifying} and \citet{koll2019identifying}, which both proposed MIRI eclipses as a method to detect atmospheres on rocky planets (as candidates, in the case of \citet{koll2019identifying}).
+Section \ref{sec:discussion} identified that the primary cause of this difference was our use of the Bond albedo to calculate the temperature of bare-rock planets, rather than the use of the geometric albedo in \citet{mansfield2019identifying}.
+This produced an erroneously high eclipse depth for the bare-rock surfaces in \citet{mansfield2019identifying}, which was inherited by \citet{koll2019identifying} in its discussion of the bare-rock false positive.
+We also expanded on the range of surface types modelled in \citet{hu2012theoretical} and \citet{mansfield2019identifying}, which resulted in a stronger atmosphere-surface degeneracy (together with the corrected albedo).
+This motivated our argument that night-side emission is the only method by which an atmosphere could be unambiguously detected.